TommyLike/fdb-test-cluster/README.md

 # Monitoring performance with Grafana

-We provide another way to monitor the whole cluster by InfluxDB and Grafana, in order to use it, you need follow these instructions below:
+We also provide another way to monitor the whole cluster by InfluxDB and Grafana, in order to use this, you need to follow these instructions as below:

-Create InfluxD+Grafana+Telegraf AMI
+Create InfluxD+Grafana+Telegraf AMI:

 ```shell
 cd packer